 10. Patience & Compassion

 And this applies not just to the patient, but also to their family members—who must cope with a loved one's deteriorating health, and eventually, death.
-Being sensitive to all these issues, and able to connect and build trust, are definitely key requirements for working in this field.
+Being sensitive to all these issues and being able to connect and build trust are definitely key requirements for working in this field.

 Gerontology training and professional development

 Given how complex senior care can be, one of the most important attributes for success in the field is a willingness to continue learning.
 Gerontology is rapidly evolving, with changing care techniques, social policy, community resources, and legal issues.